Nov 08, 2024

 A pet loan is a personal loan used to pay for pet expenses.
 A personal loan may be used for life’s big expenses, so it might not be labelled a “pet loan” exactly.

 Personal loans do not require collateral.
-They have a fixed rate and repayment term, which means you can plan for one set regular monthly payment.
+They have a fixed rate and repayment term, so you can plan for one set regular monthly payment.
+With a Discover® personal loan, for example, you can choose how long you’d like to repay your loan—from 36 up to 84 months.
+And you can check your rate before you apply.
+It takes minutes and won’t affect your credit score.

 How much does a pet cost?

-But even fish may get expensive as the cost could vary widely depending on the type of fish, tanks, filtration equipment, and food that you need.
-While common goldfish or minnows may cost as little as $1 and don’t require heaters or complex aquariums, many saltwater fish could cost well over $100.
+While often cheaper than dogs or cats, fish may get expensive depending on the type of fish, tank, filtration equipment, and food.
+Common goldfish or minnows may cost as little as $1 and don’t require heaters or complex aquariums.
+Many saltwater fish could cost well over $100.
 They also need specialized tanks and equipment that could cost from a few hundred dollars to a couple of thousand dollars each year to maintain.3

-Depending on the pet, after the initial setup costs, of course, there may be ongoing expenses for things such as food, toys, treats, and medical care.
+Depending on the pet, there will be ongoing expenses for things such as food, toys, treats, and medical care.
 If you adopt a dog, you may think about paying for a training class.
-And no matter what kind of pet you choose, you could need someone to care for it when you go out of town.
+And no matter what kind of pet you choose, you could need a sitter if you go out of town.

 For most pets, it’s also important to factor in the cost of an annual vet visit.
-“The average cost of a cat’s annual wellness visit ranges between $200 and $500, the low end often including a physical, rabies, and distemper vaccinations,” said Dr. Sheena Dadkhah, veterinarian at Animal Hospital of West Lake Forest, Illinois.
+“The average cost of a cat’s annual wellness visit ranges between $200 and $500, the low end often including a physical, rabies and distemper vaccinations,” said Dr. Sheena Dadkhah, a veterinarian in Lake Bluff, IL.
 “Average costs for dogs start around $250 for an examination and rabies and distemper vaccinations.
 They go up to $1,000 for additional vaccinations and medications for heartworm and flea and tick prevention.”

 While these services may seem unnecessary because your cat or dog is healthy, many cities and states require certain licenses and vaccinations for pets.
-In particular, almost all states require that pets be vaccinated for rabies.
+In particular, rabies vaccinations are required by almost all states, with some exceptions allowed.

-No matter whether or not vaccines and medical care are required, it may sometimes cost less to get preventive care and keep your pet healthy than to care for them when they are sick.
+Whether or not vaccines and medical care are required, it may cost less to get preventive care and keep your pet healthy than to care for them when they are sick.

 “Preventive care is not only more affordable but can also be lifesaving.
 Heartworm prevention may cost as little as $120 a year, compared to thousands of dollars and months of therapy to treat a potentially fatal disease,” Dadkhah explained.

-Depending on the pet you bring into your home, things to budget for might include:
+Depending on the pet, items you might want to budget for include:

 • Adoption fees or the cost of purchasing a new pet